 Are you curious about what it takes to be a mystery shopper?
 Do you need to buy a wig and sunglasses to do the job?
 If you're looking for a flexible alternative to a 9-to-5 job, mystery shopping could be the perfect fit.
 But is it worth it?
 Here's everything you need to know about this secondary hustle and bustle to help you decide.
 Working as a mystery shopper is a great experience.
 You can learn more about businesses in your local area, hone your observation and customer service skills, and even make some extra money.

-Mystery shoppersoften conduct routine shopping visits for businesses, except that these visits have specific duties and objectives.
+But before you jump in, it's important to be aware of the potential scams out there.
+Invest some time reading and researching the best mystery shopper websites, and you could find a new way to earn additional income.
+So what does a mystery shopper do?
+Mystery shoppers often conduct routine shopping visits for businesses, except that these visits have specific duties and objectives.
 As a mystery shopper, you decide which tasks to accept, choosing from a variety of locations, schedules and tasks.

-It's by no means an easy job or something that any of my friends think is worth the time and effort.
+So is it worth it?
+Being a mystery shopper is an exciting and fun way to make money.
+You get to visit interesting places and try out new experiences for someone else's money.
+Plus, if you only use it to supplement your income, you're doing something that most people will never have the opportunity to do.
 It may not be the highest paying service, but it may be worth taking the time to gain some experience in the mysterious world of shopping or having the opportunity to visit a casino resort for free or try lunch at a new cafe for someone else's money.